lambdaclass/concrete/ROADMAP.md

   now have extraction/preservation coverage at least at the shape level.
 The remaining work is deeper source-semantics agreement and trust-gate soundness, not basic extractor access.
+- `ProvableV1` is named, documented, and wired into the flagship corpus.
+  `docs/PROVABLE_V1.md` is the public contract; every graduated flagship declares conformance in its README; `tests/showcase/manifest.toml` carries a `provable_v1_conformance` field per flagship (all four currently `full`).
+  The "Direction" section in `docs/PROVABLE_V1.md` records the long-term
+  commitment: the subset is additive, and the broader frame is "no semantically dark constructs."

 The remaining question is no longer "can Concrete compile programs?"
 It is: